everything-todo/everythingtodo-org/README.md

-# EverythingTodo Org
+# Everything Todo

-The **EverythingTodo Org** develops the **everything-todo** app, a todo app for everything to do.
+We develops the **everything-todo** app, a todo app for everything to do.
 It aims to be a flexible to do app system with locally stored plaintext data, easily editable and useable even without the everything-todo app.